Skip to main content

 Publish status changes in a visible workflow.
 A Kanban-style board (for example, To Do, Doing, Done) gives you a concrete progress view and helps surface bottlenecks.

 Trigger invoicing or finance handoff when milestone approvals are complete.
-Add current integration capability after verification.
+Confirm current integration capability in the selected toolchain before relying on automation.

 Revoke access, archive records, preserve approval history, and confirm final deliverable visibility is scoped as intended.